Skip to main content

 1. Download and install Git for Windows from: https://git-scm.com/downloads/win.

-2. Exit and reopen Qoder.
+2. Exit and reopen Qoder IDE.

 3. Set “Git Bash” as the default terminal: a.
 Open the Command Palette. b.
 Run: Terminal: Select Default Profile . c.
 Select Git Bash.